Global economy worries prompt Fed to hold rates steady

 The policy statement also nodded squarely to the global economy as a decisive variable within Yellen's "data-dependent" Fed, warning that recent developments abroad and in financial markets might restrain economic activity somewhat and likely put further downward pressure on inflation in the near term.

-But the Fed maintained its bias towards a rate hike sometime this year, while lowering its long-term outlook for the economy.
+But the Fed maintained its bias toward a rate hike sometime this year, while lowering its long-term outlook for the economy.

 Fresh economic projections showed 13 of 17 Fed policymakers foresee raising rates at least once in 2015, down from 15 at the last meeting in June.